sassoftware/model-management-resources/samples/README.md

 # Overview

 This directory contains sample data and models for the Python and R programming languages.
-You can use these samples to perform various tasks with SAS Open Model Manager and SAS Model Manager.
+You can use these samples to perform various tasks with SAS Model Manager.
 To begin using the sample data and models, retrieve the files in the manner that you prefer and place all of the files in the same directory location.

 This directory also contains sample workflow templates and sample code for creating custom KPI data.